DevExpress-Examples/wpf-dashboard-viewer-DashboardStateChanged-event/readme.md

 * [Form1.cs](./CS/WPF-DashboardStateChanged-Event/Form1.cs) (VB: [Form1.vb](./VB/WPF-DashboardStateChanged-Event/Form1.vb))

-# How to use the DashboardStateChanged event to manage the Dashboard state.
+# How to use the DashboardStateChanged event to display user interactions.

-This example demonstrates how to manage a dashboard state to display user selections.
+This example demonstrates how to use the **DashboardStateChanged** event to display user interactions.

 The [DevExpress.DashboardWpf.DashboardControl.DashboardStateChanged](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWpf.DashboardControl.DashboardStateChanged?v=20.1) is handled each time the dashboard state is changed and obtains a dashboard's state.
 The information about [MasterFilter](https://docs.devexpress.com/Dashboard/400011/designer-and-viewer-applications/wpf-viewer/manage-interactivity-capabilities?v=20.1), [DrillDown](https://docs.devexpress.com/Dashboard/400011/designer-and-viewer-applications/wpf-viewer/manage-interactivity-capabilities?v=20.1) and [RangeFilter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.RangeFilterState?v=20.1) values displays in the text editor if these values are changed.